ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ###  SHOULD/MAY configuration files

 The test suite has six SHOULD/MAY configuration files that are specific to all supported versions of the SUT.
-Each SHOULD/MAY requirement have an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported.
+Each SHOULD/MAY requirement has an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported.
 The value of “true” means that the requirement must be validated, whereas “false” means that the